sarahciston/shequalifies/posts/field1-cowriting.md

 >"The text, only the text," we are told, but "only the text" does not exist: [...] every reading derives from trans-individual forms: the associations engendered by the letter (but where is that letter?) [...] are always caught up (sampled and inserted) by certain codes, certain languages, certain lists of stereotypes. [...]
 Where do these rules come from?
 Certainly not from the author, who does nothing but apply them in his own way [...]; visible apart from him, these rules come from an age-old logic of narrative, from a symbolic form which constitutes us even before we are born---in a word, from that vast cultural space through which our person (whether author or reader) is only one passage. [...T]o read is to make our body work [...] at the invitation of the text's signs, of all the languages which traverse it and form something like the shimmering depth of the sentence.
 (Barthes 1989, 31)

+Both Chun and Hayles argue that code precedes subjectivity:

+>“Because it is a frequent point of confusion, I emphasize that these dynamics happen before (or after) any human interpretation of these messages.
+Whatever messages on screen may say or imply, they are themselves generated through a machine dynamics that has little tolerance for ambiguity, floating signifiers, or signifiers without corresponding signifieds.”
+(Hayles 2005, 47)
+_It's a complex question but it's untrue, humans wrote them somewhere, but true that they happen on different scales, affect us other humans before we realize (relate to parisi, et al, scale_

+#### tenen pt 1
+> “Despite its formative effect on practices of comprehension, code, the programmatic sign, does not often ﬁgure in our theories of meaning making.
+Instead, we consign it to the ornamental formatting layer of document structure.
+We do so at our peril. [...]
+Code is an exercise of power, not its representation.
+The difference between representation and control is one of brute force.
+It lies in the distinction between a restraining order and physical restraint” (Tenen 2017, 47–48)

+_is it both, what do we mean when we say code, do we mean the word, or the whole system enacting it? have to call for a reading that actually reads the text but also looks at its context. no algorithm studies that doesn't scale, requires different readings at different levels working together to comprise a system...this is why a suite or a better metaphor for this matters?_

+>“the possibility of machine phenomenology in relationship to humanism.
+“Computational poetics, I maintain, encourages users to become active thinkers, tinkerers, and makers of technology” (Tenen 2017, 12).
+_w/parisi?_

 ## 3. multiply situated & emergent